LCweb-ita/LC-select/README.md

 ## Mixing themes

-The easiest and cleanest way to mix themes onn the same webpage is
+The easiest and cleanest way to mix themes on the same webpage is

 1. using *addit_classes* option to specify the theme prefix